Locations That Require Window Restrictors

 Alcohol, drugs, extreme tiredness, disorientation and mental instability can cause all kinds of accidents.
 Not only do they consider adults, but children too, as children learn by exploring the environment they are in – it is for this reason that larger hotels and hotel chains use window restrictors to cover themselves against any type of tragedy involving windows.
 In older historic buildings, there may be limitations on installation and restricting window use may become more difficult.

-Window restrictors are not legally required by landlords – however, it is advisable to install them on windows above the ground floor – especially when renting to families with young children and students.
+Restrictors are not legally required by landlords – however, it is advisable to install window child locks on windows above the ground floor – especially when renting to families with young children and students.

 Homes With Small Children

 Children, especially the under-fives, are the most at risk age group from accidental falls out of windows.
-Window restrictors provide an excellent solution, allowing much needed fresh air to circulate, whilst protecting children from fatal accidents.
+Window child lock restrictors can prevent children from falling through windows while still allowing much needed fresh air to circulate.

 Window restrictor legislation